Iurii-Dziuban/algorithms/README.md

 Look for "codility" package

 - BinaryGap (BinaryGapTest) - find maximal sequence of consecutive zeros that is surrounded by ones (in binary representation)
+- Equilibrium (EquilibriumTest) - find element in the array, so that sum of element left to it equal to the sum of element right to it

 # Cracking coding interview
 - package `cracking`